Signs of Good Rehab Programs and Detox Centers

 3. Financing Options

-A sign of a trustworthy and quality rehab center is a sense of transparency and a willingness to help you access treatment in spite of your financial limitations.
+A sign of a trustworthy rehab center is a sense of transparency and a willingness to help you access treatment in spite of your financial limitations.

 Treatment centers that help you understand financial obligations are typically honorable in many aspects of their operations.
 While the facility may not be able to give you every detail about the cost right up-front, they should make an effort to help you understand your coverage options per your individual insurance provider, as well as any other financing options available, including scholarships and sliding scale payments.